Tenten bit her lower lip as she watched the door slam shut behind her. Her hands, primly clasped together on her lap, were still trembling.

 Even if it was against her personal wishes, she was forced to ride with him on the way to his office.
 She was partly relieved that he wasn't the usual chatty kind of person, for she seriously had no idea how to engage someone like him in a conversation about the weather today and what it'll be ten years in the future.

 But that meant averting his gaze which she felt was studying her discreetly.
 She felt exactly the way she did back in the Academy when she performed her first Henge no Jutsu in front of the class, or when she was first introduced to Hyuuga Neji as a teammate.
 She was like a molecule walking under the voyeur lens of a microscope, with every movement and reaction observed intently.

 When they arrived, he immediately tasked the construction of her own working shed—which, to her dismay, turned out to be more palace-like than the Kazekage's office itself.
 In days, she was all but settled in her new environment.
 Better tools, better facilities, and more learning resources for her crafts—the Kazekage's orders were clearly carried by the engineers and construction men.
 In addition to that, a cozy sleeping quarter was built in the place—a ninja's luxury she thought she could only taste in the rare times she didn't dream of the past.

 "I have informed the archivist that you have my special permission to access the documents pertaining to the Grass village," he said, as she poured tea for herself.
-She didn't dare offer him tea, knowing how weird this man was in stories passed around in the Konoha office back when she was still active in duty.
-She couldn't risk offending him with courtesy.
+She didn't dare offer him tea, as she was wary about offending him with courtesy.